 If you’re able to free yourself from this pressure do deliver what listeners expect to hear, you can dive into another world while playing and experience a “high” without taking any drugs.

-I put together a band (piano, flute, accordion, percussion and occasionally 5-string Banjo or Donsonngoni)
+I put together a band (piano, flute, accordion, bass, percussion and occasionally 5-string banjo/guitar or donsonngoni)

 So here are my points about the music I want to play with my new band.

 - Renouncement of a fast change of harmonic structures (“changes”).
 I don’t want to sacrifice harmony and dissonances though, and I expect the music to “groove”.
 You might argue that this kind of music feels static because the loss of changes.
 This is not necessarily so.
 Dynamics, tension and release are welcome, but they do not follow a scheme of certain number of bars.
 They are triggered by musical signals and musical dialogue.

 - Changing elements (A-Part – B-part …) are not fixed by a certain number of bars, by by musical signals that are played spontaneously.